 Sec.
 17-4. - Scope and exclusions.

-(a)  This chapter shall regulate land disturbing activity within the city and unincorporated areas of the county, the city's extraterritorial jurisdiction (ETJ) and sphere.
+(a)  The requirements of this article apply to all land disturbing activity within the corporate limits of the city the extraterritorial jurisdiction (ETJ.

-(b)  This chapter shall not apply to the following land disturbing activities:
+(b)  This article shall not apply to the following land disturbing activities:

-(1)  Activities including the breeding and grazing of livestock, undertaken on agricultural land for the production of plants and animals useful to man, including, but not limited to:
+(1)  Activities including production and activities relating or incidental to the production of crops, grains, fruits, ornamental and flowering plants, dairy, livestock, poultry, and other forms of agriculture undertaken on agricultural land for the production of plants and animals useful to man, including, but not limited to:

 a.
 Forages and sod crops, grains and feed crops, tobacco, cotton, and peanuts.